Minimum Energy Efficiency Standards

 The Government has issued MEES guidance for landlords.

-The Government has committed to long term plans on the improvement of energy efficiency in privately rented homes and is currently consulting on improving energy performance in this sector.
+The Government has committed to long term plans on the improvement of energy efficiency in privately rented homes and has recently consulted on improving energy performance in this sector.
 One of the proposals is to raise the minimum EPC rating to C for new tenancies from 2025 and all tenancies from 2028.
-More about the Government's plans and how to respond to the consultation can be found here.
+More about the Government's plans can be found here.